-703 Measurements of ice thickness and total ice volume in Terra Nova Bay do not exist.
-However, the 704 model can be ground-truthed, at least in part, by comparing the polynya shape and extent to satellite images, which we do in the following.
-The NASA's MODIS (Moderate Resolution Imaging 705 Spectroradiometer) sensor provides high temporal and spatial resolution measurements of Earth's 706 707 land, ocean and atmospheric processes in several spectral bands and swath.
-The MODIS/Aqua Level 1B 1km Calibrated Radiances at 1 km resolution have been used to retrieve the ice surface 708 temperature (IST) in the TNB region and subsequently to derive the polynya extent.
-Radiance data 709 from MODIS channels 31 and 32 are converted to brightness temperatures (Kelvins) through the 710 inversion of the Planck's law equation (Key et al., 1994).
-For ice/snow surface temperature (IST) 711 computation the equation based on the technique of Key et al. (1997), originally developed for the 712 Advanced Very High Resolution Radiometer (AVHRR), is used.
-713
+Measurements of ice thickness and total ice volume in Terra Nova Bay do not exist.
+However, the 704 705 model can be ground-truthed, at least in part, by comparing the polynya shape and extent to satellite images, which we do in the following.
+The NASA's MODIS (Moderate Resolution Imaging 706 Spectroradiometer) sensor provides high temporal and spatial resolution measurements of Earth's 707 land, ocean and atmospheric processes in several spectral bands and swath.
+The MODIS/Aqua 708 709 Level 1B 1km Calibrated Radiances at 1 km resolution have been used to retrieve the ice surface 710 temperature (IST) in the TNB region and subsequently to derive the polynya extent.
+Radiance data 711 from MODIS channels 31 and 32 are converted to brightness temperatures (Kelvins) through the inversion of the Planck's law equation (Key et al., 1994).
+For ice/snow surface temperature (IST) 712 713 computation the equation based on the technique of Key et al. (1997), originally developed for the 714 Advanced Very High Resolution Radiometer (AVHRR), is used.

 In order to investigate the dependence of the opening/closing cycles of the polynya on the wind forcing, a few significant periods in the wintertime of 2005 characterized by strong katabatic events have been identified.
 For each period, sea ice concentration charts from ice fields model outputs have been produced.
 The polynya edge is identified by the first contour line characterized by an ice concentration threshold of 0.7.
 These maps have been compared with MODIS IST images obtained following the aforementioned procedure for the same period.
-Figure 14 and figure 16 show the wind speed from both Rita and Manuela AWSs during two katabatic events observed in May and July
+Figures 15 and 17 show the wind speed from both Rita and Manuela AWSs during two katabatic events observed in May and July

 (1th - 5th May and 28th - 31th July respectively).
-The evolution of the polynya extent detected by MODIS can be seen in figures 15 and 17 where the modelled sea ice concentration for the same days is also showed.
+The evolution of the polynya extent detected by MODIS can be seen in Figs. 16 and 18 where the modelled sea ice concentration for the same days is also showed.
 Sea ice concentration maps at the temporal steps closer to those of satellite scenes have been chosen to match at best model and MODIS products.

 The model reproduces, reasonably well, sea ice concentration, depth and velocity as seen from the comparison with MODIS images.
-The drift of sea ice responds to wind forcing which shows a predominant West-West Nord West direction.
+The drift of sea ice responds to wind forcing which shows a predominant West-West North West direction.
 Stronger winds are responsible for sea ice advection offshore, opening the polynya, and contributing to increasing its extent, while weaker winds just hamper the closure keeping the polynya opened.
 According to Pease (1987), a seaward wind component exceeding 10m/s is sufficient to maintain a polynya in coastal zones.
 Our results are in agreement with the suggested threshold.

-Fig. 14: Wind speed from Rita (top) and Manuela (bottom) AWSs on $1^{th}\text{-}5^{th}\,\text{May}$ 2005.
+Fig. 15: Wind speed from Rita (top) and Manuela (bottom) AWSs on $1^{th}\mbox{-}5^{th}$ May 2005.

-Fig. 15: IST MODIS scenes (top) and the modelled sea ice concentration maps (bottom) displaying the polynya evolution on 1^{th} - 5^{th} May 2005.
+Fig. 16: IST MODIS scenes (top) and the modelled sea ice concentration and thickness maps (bottom) displaying the polynya evolution on $1^{th}$ - $5^{th}$ May 2005.

-Fig. 16: Wind speed from Rita (top) and Manuela (bottom) AWSs on $28^{th}\mbox{--}\,31^{th}\mbox{July}\,2005$.
+Fig. 17: Wind speed from Rita (top) and Manuela (bottom) AWSs on $28^{th}$ - $31^{th}$ July 2005.

-Fig. 17: IST MODIS scenes (top) and the modelled sea ice concentration maps (bottom) displaying the polynya evolution on $28^{th} - 31^{th}$ July 2005.
+Fig. 18: IST MODIS scenes (top) and the modelled sea ice concentration and thickness maps (bottom) displaying the polynya evolution on $28^{th}$ - $31^{th}$ July 2005.